rstacruz/til-2020/posts/2019/arch-linux-wifi-using-netctl.md

 There's also something to be said about going with a slimmer setup.
 Netctl seems a little closer to the metal than NetworkManager, and comes built-in as part of the `base` package in Arch Linux.

+---

 ## Epilogue

 Thanks for reading my article!
 I've done some edits since this was first published.

-- Use `netctl-auto` instead of `netctl`.
+1. Used `netctl-auto` instead of `netctl`.
 This gets you the benefits of "roaming" (auto-switching connections) and more.

-- Removed the use of `netctl enable <profile>`.
+2. Removed the use of `netctl enable <profile>`.
 This works, but will make your boot time slower (Arch will wait for the connection to become successful before finishing the boot process).

 ## References